rh-tchuang/ansible/docs/docsite/rst/reference_appendices/module_utils.rst

 .. _module_utils:

 ***************************************************************
-Ansible 参考資料:モジュールユーティリティー
+Ansible Reference: Module Utilities
 ***************************************************************

-このページでは、
-Python で Ansible モジュールを記述するときに役立つユーティリティーをまとめています。
+This page documents utilities intended to be helpful when writing Ansible modules in Python.

 AnsibleModule
 --------------

-この機能を使用するには、モジュールに ``from ansible.module_utils.basic import AnsibleModule`` を追加します。
+To use this functionality, include ``from ansible.module_utils.basic import AnsibleModule`` in your module.

 .. autoclass:: ansible.module_utils.basic.AnsibleModule
    :members:

-基本
+Basic
 ------

-この機能を使用するには、モジュールに ``import ansible.module_utils.basic`` を追加します。
+To use this functionality, include ``import ansible.module_utils.basic`` in your module.

 .. automodule:: ansible.module_utils.basic
    :members: